jmuehlig/perf-cpp/docs/recording-live-events.md

 > [!IMPORTANT]
 > The `perf::CounterDefinition` instance is used to store event configurations (e.g., names) and passed as a reference.
 > Consequently, the instance needs to be alive while using the `EventCounter`.

+> [!IMPORTANT]
+> We experienced that not mixing live with "traditional" events leads to more consistent results.

 > [!NOTE]
 > Live events can only capture hardware events but not metrics.